Skip to main content

 Passengers: 5,610 double occupancy

 Icon of the Seas recently surpassed Royal Caribbean's Wonder of the Seas as the largest cruise ship in the world.
-She sails out of Miami, Florida to the Eastern and Western Caribbean.
-Star of the Seas will join the fleet in 2025 as the second Icon Class ship, as well as a third unnamed ship in 2026.
+She sails out of Miami, Florida, to the Eastern and Western Caribbean.
+Star of the Seas will join the fleet in August 2025 as the second Icon Class ship, as well as Legend of the Seas in 2026.

 Image